strozfriedberg/ntfs-linker/README.md

 [libcerror](http://github.com/libyal/libcerror),
 and [libvshadow](http://github.com/libyal/libvshadow).
 The `configure` script should detect these dependencies on your system and warn you if any are missing.

+Note that libvshadow must be compiled with libbfio enabled, and The Sleuthkit must be compiled with ` --disable-multithreading`.

 With sufficient wizardry, NTFS-linker can be built for Windows using mingw.
 For the impatient, prebuilt binaries can be downloaded from [somewhere?]().